Lathallan School

-Lathallan School is a co-educational all-through independent school at Brotherton Castle in Scotland, UK.
-It also offers outdoor learning programs on its 60-acre campus and an on-site farm.
+Lathallan School is a co-educational all-through private school at Brotherton Castle in Scotland.
+It also offers outdoor learning programs and an on-site farm on its 60-acre campus.

 History

 Lathallan School, founded in 1930, was first located adjacent to Lathallan Farm, at Colinsburgh, south of Largoward in Fife, Scotland.
 Following a fire in 1949, a Lathallan student's parent, Charles Alexander, allowed the school to use Brotherton Castle premises at Johnshaven, Montrose, Angus.
 Alexander had purchased Brotherton in 1948, and he sold the castle and its grounds to the school in 1950.

 Lathallan was originally a school for boys.
 It became co-educational in 1970, and in 2004 it began to offer nursery care and education.

 In 2005, Prince Edward, Duke of Kent visited and unveiled a plaque to celebrate the school's 75th anniversary.
 The first senior students started in September 2006, with the senior school housed in the main castle building.

-In 2022 Lathallan had approximately 240 pupils, including 21 boarders.
+In 2024 Lathallan had approximately 248 pupils, including 25 boarders.